C. Cybele Raver

-Cassandra Cybele Raver is an American developmental psychologist currently serving as Provost and Vice Chancellor for Academic Affairs at Vanderbilt University.
+Cassandra Cybele Raver is an American psychological researcher currently serving as Provost and Vice Chancellor for Academic Affairs at Vanderbilt University.
 She previously served as Deputy Provost at New York University and Professor of Applied Psychology in the Steinhardt School of Culture, Education, and Human Development at NYU.

 Her work has explored the relationship between self-regulation and school readiness in young children, particularly those growing up in poverty.
 Raver, the 2012 recipient of the American Psychological Association Award for Distinguished Contributions of Applications of Psychology to Education and Training, was described by the APA as "[o]ne of the most highly respected scholars and investigators in developmental science."
 She is a member of the National Academy of Education.

 Biography

 Raver, a native of New York City, graduated cum laude from Phillips Academy in 1982.
-Her APA biography states that "[h]er clearest memories from childhood are of home, school, and the city as emotionally supportive and intellectually vibrant places to be."
-Raver received her B.A. from Radcliffe College of Harvard University in 1986 and attended graduate school at Yale University, where she obtained her Ph.D. in developmental psychology in 1994.
+Raver received her B.A. from Harvard University in 1986 and attended graduate school at Yale University, where she obtained her Ph.D. in developmental psychology in 1994.
 In her dissertation supervised by Bonnie Leadbeater, Raver examined interactions between low-income 2-year-olds and their mothers, demonstrating that turn-taking and joint attention predicted self-regulatory behaviors.
 Raver worked at Cornell University, University of Chicago, and New York University before accepting a position at Vanderbilt in 2021.
 She is the sister of actress Kim Raver.

-Raver is married to Clancy Blair, a developmental psychologist at NYU and the principal investigator at NYU's Neuroscience and Education Lab.
+Raver was married to the late Clancy Blair, a developmental psychologist at NYU and the principal investigator at NYU's Neuroscience and Education Lab.
 She has been the recipient of funding from the MacArthur, Spencer, and William T. Grant Foundations, the National Science Foundation, and the National Institutes of Health, specifically the Eunice Kennedy Shriver National Institute of Child Health & Human Development.